emilycookbacon/emilycookbacon/README.md

 ### Hi there 👋
+I am a student at Brigham Young University getting my degree in Statistics emphasizing in Data Science and minoring in Business.
 <!--
 **emilycookbacon/emilycookbacon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.